Skip to main content

 In Genesis 41:38-57, Joseph’s symbolic journey, his union with Asenath marks a pivotal moment.
 As the daughter of Potiphera, priest of On (a centre of solar worship), Asenath represents the subconscious mind —receptive, fertile, and capable of manifesting what is consciously assumed.
 According to Neville Goddard, it is only through this union of conscious assumption and subconscious acceptance that manifestation becomes possible.
 Potiphera, whose name relates to “he whom Ra (the sun god) gave,” symbolises the disciplined, illumined conscious mind —the priest or guide who directs awareness.
 His city, On, denotes illumination.
 This positions Potiphera as a symbol of the directed conscious thought that must precede subconscious impression.
 Asenath, his daughter, thus signifies the fertile subconscious mind belonging to the awareness that guides it .
 Joseph’s marriage to Asenath is more than narrative detail—it is a mystical marriage of assumption and receptivity .
 In Neville’s terms, J...

-In the book of Genesis , Joseph is introduced as a dreamer—and in Neville Goddard's interpretation, that title isn't incidental.
-Joseph doesn't just have dreams; he is the dreamer within each of us.
-He symbolises the imaginative faculty—the creative power of awareness that receives divine impressions and shapes the world accordingly.
+In the book of Genesis, Joseph is introduced as a dreamer—and in Neville Goddard's interpretation, that title isn't incidental.
+Joseph doesn’t just have dreams; he is the dreamer within us all .
+He symbolises the imaginative faculty —the power of awareness that receives impressions and shapes the world accordingly.
+He is the inward cause from which all outer events unfold.
 The Sheaves Bowing: A Vision of Inner Dominion Joseph’s first dream is one of sheaves in a field.
-His sheaf rises and stands upright, while the sheaves of his brothers gather around and bow before it.
-“Behold, we were binding sheaves in the field, and behold, my sheaf arose and stood upright.
-And behold, your sheaves gathered around it and bowed down to my sheaf.” — Genesis 37:7 (ESV) On the surface, it may appear as youthful arrogance—but read symbolically, this is a powerful truth about consciousness.
+His sheaf rises and stands upright, while the sheaves of his brothers gather around and bow before it: “Behold, we were binding sheaves in the field, and behold, my sheaf arose and stood upright.
+And behold, your sheaves gathered around it and bowed down to my sheaf.” — Genesis 37:7 (ESV) This might seem like youthful arrogance.
+But symbolically, it reveals a profound truth: the outer world is a harvest of inward assumptions .
 The sheaves represent states—manifested conditions, identities, outer facts.
-Each brother symbolises a different aspect of the self, or a ...
+Each br...

-The story of Jesus’ birth in Matthew 1:18–25, often taken as a literal event, blossoms into something far more personal and transformational when approached through the symbolic insights of Neville Goddard.
-For Neville, the Bible is not a chronicle of external history, but a psychological drama playing out within each of us.
-In this passage, the miraculous conception of Jesus is not about biology—it is about the birth of the divine imagination within the individual.
-"Now the birth of Jesus Christ was on this wise..." (v.
-18) Mary, in Neville’s teaching, represents the subconscious mind—that fertile field in which ideas planted by the imagination grow into reality.
-She is found to be "with child of the Holy Ghost," suggesting that her pregnancy comes not from the physical world, but from a divine creative impulse.
-This is the seed of imagination taking root.
-The Holy Ghost, far from being an abstract mystery, is the active power of God—the imagination.
-When an id...
+Try and forget the school nativity play here.
+The story of Jesus’ birth in Matthew 1:18–25, often understood as a literal event, unfolds into a transformative drama when seen through Neville Goddard’s symbolic insight.
+For Neville, the Bible is not a record of external history but a psychological enactment happening within each of us.
+In this passage, the virgin conception is not about biology; it is about the birth of awakened imagination within the individual.
+"Now the birth of Jesus Christ was in this way..."
+(Matthew 1:18) In Neville’s interpretation, Mary symbolises the subconscious mind — that fertile ground where ideas planted by imagination take root and grow into reality.
+She is found to be “with child by the Holy Spirit,” showing that her pregnancy arises from a psychological shift.
+This represents the seed of imagination taking root within.
+The Holy Spirit is the active power of God : the imagination itself.
+When an idea is deeply felt and accepted as true, it i...

-The Power of Imagination and the Triumph of Creative Consciousness In the rich tapestry of the Bible, Genesis 37 stands out as a profound allegory, shedding light on the intricate relationship between imagination, resistance, and manifestation.
+In the rich tapestry of the Bible, Genesis 37 stands out as a profound allegory, shedding light on the relationship between imagination, resistance, and manifestation.
 Through the story of Joseph and his brothers, we gain a deeper understanding of the role of imagination in shaping reality.
 Interpreted through the lens of Neville Goddard’s teachings, this chapter becomes a powerful narrative about how imagination, often met with opposition, eventually transforms our external world.
 Joseph: The Symbol of Imagination Joseph, the son of Jacob and Rachel, represents the imagination in its highest form.
 He is the beloved son, favoured above all his brothers, much as imagination is the most powerful and treasured aspect of consciousness.
 In Neville’s framework, Joseph’s status as Jacob’s favoured son mirrors how imagination is the "favoured" tool of creation within us.
-The coat of many colours that Jos...
+The coat of many colours that Joseph wears is not merely a garment, but a symbol of the limitless potential of...